Tchernobill/Confluence/misc/misc import.md

 ### **Character Reactions**

-**[[Elena "Saint" Vasquez]]**: Initial devastation at seeing her "god" defeated, then gradual realization of her own independence and worth.
+**[[Helene "Saint" Tremblay]]**: Initial devastation at seeing her "god" defeated, then gradual realization of her own independence and worth.

 **[[Marcus "Tank" Rodriguez]]**: Relief mixed with new respect - he's been waiting for this moment, knowing the cult was destroying his friend.